 SUBJECTS OF THE STUDY

-left colon, sigmoid or upper rectum who meet the inclusion criteria Operated on surgically by
+the left colon, sigmoid or upper rectum who meet the inclusion criteria Operated on

-our unit, collected in our database, by laparoscopic oncological surgery applying the
+surgically by our unit, collected in our database, by laparoscopic oncological surgery

-colon, sigmoid or upper rectum, that meet the inclusion criteria, with an oncological
+left colon, sigmoid or upper rectum, that meet the inclusion criteria, with an

-surgical indication with a laparoscopic approach since July 2020, to which the resection and
+oncological surgical indication with a laparoscopic approach since July 2020, to which

 Procedure: Extracorporeal left hemicolectomy anastomosis